alexbrazier/simple-update-notifier/README.md

 # simple-update-notifier

-Simple update notifier to check for npm updates for cli applications with zero dependencies.
+Simple update notifier to check for npm updates for cli applications.

 <img src="./.github/demo.png" alt="Demo in terminal showing an update is required">